eaglesky/system-design/crawler.md

 	- How large?
 		+ Average size of a web page: 10k
 		+ 10pb(10^16 bytes) web page storage
-* So the input is a list of urls, and the output is a list of crawled urls and map of url to its html content.

 ## Initial design
 ### A simplistic news crawler